All the technical data, charts, tools and indicators you need to analyze and trade the S&P 500

 BULLISH PERCENTAGE INDEX

-The Standard & Poor's 500, abbreviated as the S&P 500, or just "the S&P” is a market value weighted index of 500 large companies having common stock listed on the on the New York Stock Exchange (NYSE).
-It is seen as a leading indicator of U.S. equities and generally perceived as the most representative because it is made of 500 companies, compared to the DJIA that only includes 30 companies.
+The Standard & Poor's 500, abbreviated as the S&P 500, or just "the S&P” is a market value-weighted index of 500 large companies having common stock listed on the New York Stock Exchange (NYSE).
+It is seen as a leading indicator of U.S. equities and generally perceived as the most representative.

-The 500 companies of the index are selected by the S&P Index Committee, a team of analysts and economists at Standard & Poor's, following a series of selection criteria including market size, liquidity and industry grouping.
+The companies of the index are selected by the S&P Index Committee, a team of analysts and economists at Standard & Poor's following selection criteria including market size, liquidity and industry grouping.

 Over time, the S&P 500 can be used as a benchmark for the economy.